sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstallosimageinstallfrom.md

 # InstallFrom

-`InstallFrom` specifies the Windows® image (.wim) file that contains the image to install and the credentials used to access the file.
+`InstallFrom` specifies the Windows image (.wim) file that contains the image to install and the credentials used to access the file.

 ## Child Elements